 In the Middle Ages, Hartberg was a place where nobility met and the first Styrian capital.
 Nowadays, the town is a hub for culture lovers.
 By continually re-inventing itself, an appreciation of modern architecture has arisen.
-In line with this, "breathing sunshades" invite you to take a seat by the town’s fountain from May 2020 and enjoy the unique ambience of the main square.
+In line with this, "breathing sunshades" have been inviting visitors to take a seat by the town’s fountain from May 2020 and enjoy the unique ambience of the main square.
 Have a wonderful time in this vivacious town.

 The Loretto Chapel is a well-visited place of pilgrimage for the Black Madonna in Mitterberg, St.Johann in der Haide.
 Her colour can be traced back to the ancient goddesses as possible predecessors to the Black Madonna.
 It has been proven that the Black Goddess was introduced by ancient cults.
 Fertility, mother and earth goddesses have been worshipped for centuries, some of which were black.